ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 ![The variable menu.]({{page.relativePath}}/ref-doc/nightly/images/Generation%20configuration%20editor%20-%20variables%20menu.png "The variable menu.")

 * `Add variables` will add all variables defined in the referenced template.
-To define variables you can use the [template editor](index.html#template-editor)
+To define variables you can use the [Template properties wizard](index.html#template-properties-wizard) or the [template editor](index.html#template-editor)
 * `Remove definition` will remove the selected bindings

 Another menu can be useful to set EMF model values.
 It&#8217;s the &#171;Load Resource...&#187; menu.
 It adds the EMF elements of the selected resources to possible values of a variable.